 If you’re a college football fan, you’ll get everything you want with Vidgo.
 Plus, the ability to schedule watch parties with friends and interact together while watching.

 When you compare Vidgo with other leading streaming providers, its price is competitive, especially considering the amount of channels offered.

 While we’ve touted the sports channels this service offers, that’s not all there is to like.
-Between its two packages, it has a well-rounded and diverse channel lineup.
+Vidgo has a well-rounded and diverse channel lineup.
+It offers one plan with 95+ channels for $55 per month.
 Many popular networks are included.